erickhun/blog/content/posts/kubernetes-faster-services-no-cpu-limits.md

 ## Takeaways
 - If you run Docker containers under Linux (no matter Kubernetes/Mesos/Swarm) you might have your containers underperforming because of throttling
-- Upgrade to the latest version of your distribution hoping the bug fixed
+- Upgrade to the latest version of your distribution hoping the bug is fixed
-- Check if your containers perform better without CPU limits
-- Always have an eye on the CPU throttling metrics of your containers if they need to run fast
+- Removing CPU limit is a solution to solve this issue, but this is dangerous and should be made with extra-care (prefer upgrading your kernel first and monitor throttling first)
+- If you remove CPU limits, carefully monitor CPU and  memory usage in your nodes, and make sure your CPU requests are
+- A safe way to is to use the Horizontal pod autoscaler to create new pods if the resource usage is high, so kubernetes will schedule it in nodes that have space.

+* 👉 Hacker news update: lot of insighful [comments](https://news.ycombinator.com/item?id=24351566).
+I've updated the post to have better recommendations.*

 I hope this post helps you get performance gains on the containers you are running.
 If so, don't hesitate to share or [comment](https://news.ycombinator.com/item?id=24351566) with always some insighful comments